This procedure is an elemental function and does a binary search and return the integer :: span

-This procedure is an elemental function and does a binary search and return the integer :: span value, where lies on.
+value, where lies on.
 Note that, indexing starts with zero.
-If , the index is , i.e., , where "nb " is number of control points of the univariate spline basis object.
+If , the index is , i.e., , where "nb

 By a binary search, returns the index of the knot span where lies on.